yangysc/Document-Classification/README.md

 Classify documents using Python based on SVM and TF-IDF.

 Two Python librarys(Pandas and liblinear) are needed.
-On Windows, you can download the liblinear from http://www.lfd.uci.edu/~gohlke/pythonlibs/#liblinear
+On Windows, you can download the liblinear library from http://www.lfd.uci.edu/~gohlke/pythonlibs/#liblinear